 ⭐ Why This Recipe is a Star

 - These Sticky Chinese Chicken wings are delicious: If you enjoy Chinese food, you'll love these braised wings which are better than Chinese takeout!
 (Healthier too!)
-The soy reduction sauce is gloriously sticky and fingerlicking good for Game Day or Date Night!
+The soy reduction sauce is gloriously sticky, making this a fingerlicking good finger food for Game Day or Date Night!

-- Quick and easy: no marination needed so you can make this Asian wings dish whenever you want to eat it!
+- No marinating: so you can make this quick and easy Asian wings dish whenever you want to eat it!
 It's pretty much mix, rub, braise and enjoy in 30 minutes!
-Easy enough to make perfectly the first time!
+Simple enough to make perfectly the first time!

 Note: for more easy Asian appetisers, click here.